shanzi/algo-notes/useful_knowledge/newtons_method.md

 Newton's method is converging quite fast.
 It has square convergence which means after each itertion the number of effective digitals can be doubled.
 So we can generally regard our $$n$$th root program to be a $$O(\log N)$$ algorithm.
 However, there are cases in which this method may not converge at all.

+For more detailed discussion of this algorithm, refer to [Wikipedia](https://en.wikipedia.org/wiki/Newton%27s_method).